|

 object to provide named shared memory.
 For more information about file mapping,

-see File Mapping and Shared Memory.
+File Mapping and

-By using GlobalAlloc and LocalAlloc, you can allocate a block of memory of any size that can be represented by 32
+LocalAlloc, you can allocate a block of memory of any size that can be represented by 32

 bits.
 You are limited only by the available physical memory, including storage